jihoonl/hello_ros/README.md

 Assumes that up-to-date ROS(>=groovy) is installed.
 If not please, visit installation page.(http://www.ros.org/wiki/ROS/Installation)

-### Create workspace directory

-This step illustrates how to create catkin workspace under ros directory and how to download sources into workspace.
-After the compilation step you should have the directory structure below.
+After the full step you should have the directory structure below.

 <pre>
    ros ----- build